isanwenyu/AndroidPdfViewer/README.md

 It is based on [PdfiumAndroid](https://github.com/barteksc/PdfiumAndroid) for decoding PDF files.
 Works on API 11 and higher.
 Licensed under Apache License 2.0.

+## What's new in 2.1.1?
+* fixed exception in  poceed method in RenderingAsyncTask edited by isanwenyu

 ## What's new in 2.1.0?
 * fixed loading document from subfolder in assets directory
 * fixed scroll handle NPE after document loading error (improvement of 2.0.3 fix)